Ishawdee/ML-python-projects/README.md

 # ML-Python-projects
-Some of my python works in my free time, either for fun or for learning.
+Some of my ML projects using python in my free time, either for fun or for learning purposes.